Schools Performances

 Meow Meow's The Red Shoes (NSW, WA, VIC)

-From a chorus of hairy fauns to singing swans and showgirl stars experience an unforgettable, frenetic musical celebration that will shock you out of stagnancy and into ecstatic oblivion.
+From a chorus of hairy fauns to singing swans and showgirl stars, experience an unforgettable, frenetic musical celebration that will shock you out of stagnancy and into ecstatic oblivion.

-Show Date: Fri 27 Feb
+Show date: Fri 27 Feb

-Note – this is not a dedicated schools show so there are a limited number of tickets available
+Note – this is not a dedicated schools show so there are only a limited number of tickets available

 Time: 7.30pm

-Duration: TBA
+Duration: 75mins

-Performance includes a Post-show Q&A
+Performance includes a post-show Q&A

 Venue: His Majesty’s Theatre